The Kruger National Park in South Africa, place of

 animals than on this tour, truly a breathtaking experience.

-The Kruger National Park is situated in the southern hemisphere (north of the
+The Kruger National Park is situated in the southern hemisphere (south of the

 equator), so keep in mind that the seasonal periods are opposite to those in the northern